Andrew Manigault, PhD

 About

-My main focus these days is developing applications and tools that solve practical problems for InductiveHealth and the Centers for Disease Control and Prevention (CDC).
-I love that my job provides me with the opportunity to frequently explore new tech stacks in support of a valuable public health mission—stopping disease through technology.
+Today I develop applications and tools for InductiveHealth and the Centers for Disease Control and Prevention (CDC), where I regularly work across new tech stacks in service of a valuable public health mission: stopping disease through technology.
+I love that this work demands both technical depth and real-world impact.

-Outside of work, I'm usually running, hanging out with my wife, cat and dog, or experimenting with game design/development.
+Outside of work, I'm usually running, spending time with my wife, cat, and dog, or exploring game design and development.

 Experience